-How to take a slow riverboat up the Mekong River in Laos.
+Also, taking a slow riverboat up the Mekong River in Laos might just be the adventure you’ve been searching for!
+In this post, I will provide you with all the details you need, including maps, costs, logistical requirements, and facts, as well as links to a full-written narrative, photos, and videos.
+Whether you’re on a shoestring budget or looking for a more luxurious experience, this adventure is for you.
+And if you’re looking for more travel inspiration, be sure to check out these reviews and guides for other exciting destinations all around the world!
 I will provide details that include maps, costs, logistical requirements and facts as well as links to a full written narrative, photos and videos.
 This is a self-guided adventure on a shoestring.
 Follow the links to dig deeper into the adventure.

 While hanging out in Louang Prabang I opted out of the local tourist game by taking a long slow boat ride up the Mekong River to the border town of Houay Xai (after five visits to the ferry ticket office to finally get a 100,000 kip ticket, which was half the rate the guest house wished to sell it for).
 This is a two day trip with a night stay at Pak Beng.